Why The 5-Hour Author Happened

 One More Thing

 I still like to write, but sitting for long hours is unhealthy.
 So I had to find a way to work without sitting as much.
 Naturally, one way I have done this is by taking more breaks.
-The other way that works for me is using a standing desk.
+The other way that works for me is using a standing desk and a treadmill desk.
 C’est la vie.

 Now let’s get into some of the key benefits of being an author.
 Come along…